 - Allow the vinegar to steep for several weeks in a dark cabinet.

 - Check after 4 weeks and see if it is strong enough.
-If not, let sit another 2 weeks.
+If not, let sit for another 2 weeks.

-- Pour off the pine scented vinegar, adding a few drops of essential oil if you think the vinegar smell is still too strong.
+- Pour off the pine-scented vinegar, adding a few drops of essential oil if you think the vinegar smell is still too strong.

 - To clean, just spray and wipe with a wet sponge!

 Making pine vinegar is a great way to save money and reduce your household’s use of toxic cleaners.
 Homemade kitchen cleaner is generally much safer to use, especially around areas where food preparation happens.
-Keep this cleaner next to your sink and use regularly.
+Keep this cleaner next to your sink and use it regularly.
 Check out my DIY sponge dish for more kitchen cleaning inspiration!